-Starting at minimum load minimises motor starting current, starting torque and acceleration times.
+Starting at minimum load minimises motor starting current and starting torque.
 This in turn minimises stresses on the motor and mechanical parts, and also reduces the load on the power supply network.

-The control system must be interlocked to prevent the compressor starting unless the HB linear variable displacement transducer (HBLVDT) provides an 'at minimum load' permit start signal.
+The control system must be interlocked to prevent the compressor starting unless the linear variable displacement transducer (LVDT) provides an 'at minimum load' permit start signal.